hapijs/topo/API.md

     - `sort` - a numerical value used to sort items when performing a `sorter.merge()`.
     - `manual` - if `true`, the array is not sorted automatically and `sorter.sort()` must be called when done adding items.

-Returns an array of the topologically sorted nodes (unless `manual` is used in which case the array is unsorted).
+Returns an array of the topologically sorted nodes (unless `manual` is used in which case the array is left unchanged).

 ### `sorter.nodes`

 An array of the topologically sorted nodes.
-This list is renewed upon each call to [`sorter.add()`](#topoaddnodes-options).
+This list is renewed upon each call to [`sorter.add()`](#topoaddnodes-options) unless the `manual` is used.

 ### `sorter.merge(others)`